Carasso Science Park is an excellent science and technology museum in Beer Sheva. But it has one downside.

 The only exhibition in Israel in cooperation with the Nuclear Research Center and the International Atomic Energy Agency, which simulates a real nuclear reactor and exposes the secrets of the atom.

 The exhibition starts with the scientist that researched this field.

 Then using two big launchers, we tried to turn hydrogen into oxygen.

 But the highlight of the Nucleus Of Science exhibition took place inside this secret nuclear reactor.

 Just kidding 😉 There is no secret nuclear reactor.
-But, a model resembling a reactor.
+But a model resembling a reactor.
 And every round hour (or maybe every half an hour), you can enter inside with a guide.
-We attended the 11 am lecture, and I found it fascinating.
+We attended the 11:00 lecture, and I found it fascinating.
 In those 15 minutes, you get to learn about power plants, specifically nuclear ones — basic principles and how they work.
 For example, in the photo above, you can see the basic concept of all power plants.
-And it is heating water either by burning fuels and or nuclear energy.
-Then the hot water evaporates, and the gas rotates turbines, which in turn produce electricity.
+And it is heating water either by burning fuels or nuclear energy.
+Then the hot water evaporates, and the gas rotates turbines, producing electricity.

 But you can learn not only about nuclear energy.
-For instance, this hall tells about Nuclear medicine.
+For instance, this hall talks about Nuclear medicine.

 As you can see, since we visited early and walked in the opposite direction, there were few people.
 Thus we practically had the place to ourselves as we were the only visitors inside the nuclear reactor.
 As a result, there was no need to wait anywhere, and it was quieter than usual.
 Therefore, as I always say, come early.

 Another exhibit from belonging The Last Mammoth exhibition:

 Mechanics and Mechanisms

-As you can see from the floorplan at the beginning of this post, the Turkish building is connected to an additional facility.
-Inside the other building, there are several permanent exhibitions, including Mechanics And Mechanisms, Energy, Communication, and others.
+As you can see from the floorplan at the top, the Turkish building is connected to an additional facility.
+Inside the other building are several permanent exhibitions, including Mechanics and Mechanisms, Energy, Communication, and others.
 And there is also the changing display, the Last Mammoth.

 Here we are at the Mechanics And Mechanisms exhibition: